LesChats/GNL-Arena-Tester/README.md

 # GNL-Arena-Tester
-For warior who seek power --- come and confront yourself to my GNL and more... 🤺
+For those, Warriors, who seek power acknowledgment --- come and confront yourself to my GNL (and more...) 🤺
 ![ARENA](arena.jpg)

 ## HOW TO USE IT